zoffixznet/perl6.party/post/How-To-Make-Old-Perl-6-IRC-Log-Links-Work.md

 became active, which for `#perl6` channel is 2005-02-26, and when the primary logger was disabled, which is around 2018-06-04.

-Only the `#perl6` channel data is available.
-Despite the primary logger being in operation in `#perl6-dev` and `#moarvm`, the secondary logger was enabled in them only a few days ago, so sadly a lot of the more recentish dev commits won't have working URLs.
+<strike>Only the `#perl6` channel data is available.
+Despite the primary logger being
+in operation in `#perl6-dev` and `#moarvm`, the secondary logger was enabled in them only a few days ago, so sadly a lot of the more recentish dev commits won't have working URLs.</strike>

+**UPDATE: we're working on the final piece required to bring back the logs from the rest of Perl 6/MoarVM channels.**

 ## Conclusion